 SVOCs, like metals are widespread throughout the Phase II Business Park.
 Most of the contaminants are PAHs and are usually associated with those activities that include burning of fossil fuels and heavy rail use, both of which were ubiquitous at the former steel mill.
-At the Site the above noted contaminants exceed the unrestricted SCOs in almost all of the samples.
+At the site the above noted contaminants exceed the unrestricted SCOs in almost all of the samples.
+However, when compared to the commercial use SCOs only benzo(a)pyrene from 0.27 ppm to 1.5 ppm, exceeded its SCO of 1 ppm for 1 of 4 samples exceeding.
+No other PAH exceeded commercial SCOs.